RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 - Each player should create an NPC in the starting town related to their early career.

 #### 3c.
 Finishing up the Starting Town
 - Ask the player of the most social character or the one most prone to drink to define the local Inn if not already defined.
 If defined, ask them some clarifying questions.
 A good Inn needs a name, Innkeep and sense of overall size and vibe.
 Is it cramped and seedy?
 Open and welcoming?
 Remember that many Inns have a simple name that can easily be represented by a symbol or two.
-"The Green Dragon", "The crimson hog" etc.
+"The Green Dragon", "The Crimson Hog" etc.
 - Ask the player of the character with the most mounts or animals to define the town's stables.
 Who is the practitioner?
 Is the care superior with a matching price tag?
 Or a good place for leaving your flea bitten muts.
 - Ask the player of the most noble or law-abiding character to define the local rulership.
 Who is the lord or lady of the town?
 What sort of retinue do they keep?
 What do the common folk think of them?
 From where do they get their power?
 - Ask the player of the most devout character about the local religion and place of worship.
 Who is the local head?
 What is the religion?
 Do the local people believe out of fear or thanks?
 How much power is held by the church?